simmi799/Capstone/README.md

 | Payment | 4 | 8 | 3 | 15 |
 | GRAND TOTAL |  |  |  | 120 |

-🚀 6.
-Conclusion
+6. Conclusion

-This Capstone Project represents a full-cycle Quality Assurance lifecycle.
-By utilizing a self-made web application, we remove external dependencies and network flakiness, allowing for a pure, unhindered demonstration of automated testing capabilities.

-Through the power of Playwright, the structured design of the Page Object Model, and a rigorous matrix of 120 test cases, this framework ensures that the MockMart application is robust, reliable, and ready for end-users.
+This Capstone Project represents a full Quality Assurance lifecycle.
+By utilizing a custom-made e-commerce application and a rigorous matrix of 120 test cases, this framework ensures that the MockMart platform is robust and reliable.

-The successful execution of this suite proves readiness for enterprise-level automation roles, showcasing skills in framework architecture, web element manipulation, and quality reporting.
+The successful execution of this suite showcases a clear understanding of testing principles, logical test organization, and effective quality reporting.